ksator/netbox_automation/README.md

 - configure an existing Netbox setup
 - get data from Netbox and generate ansible inventory
-- get data from Netbox generate yaml variables for Jinja templates
+- get data from Netbox and generate yaml variables for Jinja templates

 This repository doesnt install Netbox.
 You still need to install Netbox yourself.